Mrs Johns, Science Subject Lead

 - Holbrook are proud of their collaborative work with their partner school, Birchwood.
 One example of the strength of this partnership is the joint work on Suffolk's Farming Heritage.
 Y5 classes from both schools research the very special heritage and genetics of Mr Crisp's Horse of Ufford.
 The very first registered Suffolk Punch stallion.
 All Suffolk horses can be traced back to this stallion's gene pool.
 We study the Suffolk Red Poll Cattle, and the Suffolk Sheep.
 These three animals make up the Suffolk Trinity.
 Pupils across the collaboration learn about these very important Suffolk breeds and meet breeders who display these animals on Suffolk Day at the Suffolk Food Hall.
 On the morning of Suffolk Day, with a budget of 49p per pupil, they work with businesses inside the Food Hall learning about profit margins and costing out their ingredients for the Suffolk day Dish.
 Pupils then market and sell their product idea in a Dragon's Den style activity.
 The winning team cooks their winning meal for the whole class, back at school.
 This is a strong example of how scientific enquiry is contextualised within real life activities and for real purposes.

-4. This year some of our year 5 and 6 pupils visited the Science Museum for a Q&A with astronaut Tim Peake and had the opportunity to meet him along with creating a computer code to be used in space in the future.
+4. Last year some of our year 5 and 6 pupils visited the Science Museum for a Q&A with astronaut Tim Peake and had the opportunity to meet him along with creating a computer code to be used in space in the future.